 The Company leases its 110,000 square foot corporate headquarters and a 65,000 square foot adjacent office building from a related party.
 The lease has a fifteen-year term and expires in December 2021.
-Rental payments for these facilities were \$4.0 million in 2012.
+Rental payments for these facilities were \$4.1 million in 2013.

 The Company leases its 542,000 square foot Snyder Production Center and an adjacent 105,000 square foot distribution center in Charlotte, North Carolina from a related party pursuant to a lease with a ten-year term which expires in December 2020.
-Rental payments under this lease totaled \$3.5 million in 2012.
+Rental payments under this lease totaled \$3.6 million in 2013.

 The Company leases its 330,000 square foot production/distribution facility in Nashville, Tennessee.
 The lease requires monthly payments through December 2014.
-Rental payments under this lease totaled \$.5 million in 2012.
+Rental payments under this lease totaled \$0.5 million in 2013.

 The Company leases a 278,000 square foot warehouse which serves as additional space for its Charlotte, North Carolina distribution center.
 The lease requires monthly payments through July 2022.
-Rental payments under this lease totaled \$.7 million in 2012.
+Rental payments under this lease totaled \$0.7 million in 2013.

 The Company leases a 220,000 square foot sales distribution center in Lavergne, Tennessee.
 In the first quarter of 2011, a new lease replaced the existing lease.
 The new lease requires monthly payments through 2026, but did not require rental payments for the first eleven months of the lease.
-Rental payments under the lease were \$.6 million in 2012.
+Rental payments under the lease were \$0.7 million in 2013.

 The Company leases its 50,000 square foot sales distribution center in Charleston, South Carolina.
 The Company amended the lease in the first quarter of 2012.
 The amended lease requires monthly payments through February 2027.
-Rental payments under this lease totaled \$.3 million in 2012.
+Rental payments under this lease totaled \$0.3 million in 2013.

 The Company leases its 57,000 square foot sales distribution center in Greenville, South Carolina.
 The lease requires monthly payments through July 2018.
-Rental payments under this lease totaled \$.7 million in 2012.
+Rental payments under this lease totaled \$0.7 million in 2013.

-The Company leases a 75,000 square foot warehouse which serves as additional space for the Company's Roanoke, Virginia distribution center.
-The Company signed a lease extension in 2012, effective in 2013, to increase the space by 36,000 square feet to a total of 111,000 square feet.
+The Company leases a 111,000 square foot warehouse which serves as additional space for the Company's Roanoke, Virginia distribution center.
+The Company signed a lease extension in 2012, effective in 2013, to increase the original 75,000 square foot space by 36,000 square feet.
 The extended lease requires payments through the first quarter of 2025.
-Rental payments under this lease totaled \$.3 million in 2012.
+Rental payments under this lease totaled \$0.6 million in 2013.

 The Company leases a 233,000 square foot sales distribution center in Clayton, North Carolina.
 This lease requires monthly lease payments through March 2026.
-Rental payments under this lease totaled \$1.0 million in 2012.
+Rental payments under this lease totaled \$1.0 million in 2013.